 Figuring out what triggers your headaches is one of the most important things you can do as a migraine sufferer.
 However, while the caffeine present in coffee can be a trigger for some individuals, it’s also present in some migraine relief medications, such as generic Excedrin, making the stimulant difficult to navigate.

-To help everyone better understand the relationship between drinking coffee and migraines, we sifted through the research, talked with migraine sufferers about their personal experiences, and spoke with Cove Medical Director and migraine expert Dr. Sara Crystal to find answers and alternatives.
+To help everyone better understand the relationship between drinking coffee and migraine, we sifted through the research, talked with migraine sufferers about their personal experiences, and spoke with Cove Medical Director and migraine expert Dr. Sara Crystal to find answers and alternatives.

 The short answer?
 Yes.

-Let us explain: While studies have found no proof that drinking caffeine will automatically trigger a migraine, Dr. Crystal warns that the stimulant is still one to be wary of.
+Let us explain: While studies have found no proof that drinking caffeine will automatically trigger an attack, Dr. Crystal warns that the stimulant is still one to be wary of.

-“Caffeine withdrawal is a known trigger for migraine and other headache types, and caffeine itself may trigger migraines,” Dr. Crystal says.
+“Caffeine withdrawal is a known trigger for migraine and other headache types, and caffeine itself may trigger attacks,” Dr. Crystal says.

 Migraine triggers are unique for everyone, but studies show that when it comes to caffeine, the amount consumed may have more weight in whether or not you develop a headache.
-Research from the American Journal of Medicine shows that three or more servings of caffeinated beverages a day is associated with developing a migraine in individuals who experience episodic migraines.
+Research from the American Journal of Medicine shows that three or more servings of caffeinated beverages a day is associated with developing a headache in individuals who experience episodic migraine.

 Caffeine is what Dr. Crystal calls a “double-edged sword,” because while it can trigger headaches, it’s also an active ingredient in some migraine relief medications.